Consolidated Theatres (Hawaii)

-Consolidated Theatres is a Hawaiʻi-based movie theater chain.
+Consolidated Theatres is a Hawaii-based movie theater chain founded in 1917.
 It operates six locations in the state as of August 2023, and is one of two major cinema chains in Hawaiʻi, with the other being Regal Cinemas.
 It screens first-run feature films, as well as some arthouse and independent films along with films from Asia.

 It is one of the affiliated cinema chains operated under Reading International.

+History

+In 1899, Joel C. Cohen rented the Orpheum Theatre in downtown Honolulu staging live vaudeville performances.
+Directors of the company included Prince David Kawānanakoa, Prince Jonah Kūhiō Kalanianaʻole and Gus Schuman.
+Around 1910, Cohen transitioned to motion pictures, and acquired Honolulu Amusement Co. in 1914.
+He incorporated his company as Consolidated Amusement Co. in 1917.

+In 1958 Consolidated Amusement Co. was sold to investors in Oklahoma for $8 million.
+At the time, Consolidated Amusement operated 18 theaters and held 75 percent of TV station KGMB and a radio station.
+Pacific Theatres acquired the movie theaters of the company in 1959, forming Consolidated Theatres.

+In February 2008, Reading International Inc. purchased Consolidated Theatres from Pacific Theatres for $69 million.

 Locations

-Consolidated operates six locations in Hawaiʻi, all on Oʻahu.
+Consolidated operates six locations in Hawaii, all on Oʻahu.
 Some locations also screen major films from Asian countries, notably the Philippines, South Korea, Japan, and Mainland China.
 Consolidated Kahala also functions an arthouse theater, screening many specialized and indie films; it also hosts the Hawaiʻi International Film Festival.

 The chain opened a dine-in "luxury" cinema known as ʻŌlino in October 2016.